The Ultimate Collection (Michael Jackson album)

-The Ultimate Collection is a box set by American singer and recording artist Michael Jackson.
-It was released on November 16, 2004, by Epic Records and consists of four audio CDs and one DVD.
-The album sold 57,000 copies in 2004 alone, and on May 16, 2013, it was certified Platinum as a multi-disk package by the Recording Industry Association of America (RIAA) for physical shipments of 200,000 copies in the United States.
-The DVD marked the first physical release of Live in Bucharest: The Dangerous Tour, initially an HBO concert special in 1992, which was later released as an individual title on July 25, 2005.
-The set also features a 60-page booklet that contains photos and text by the American music critic Nelson George summarizing the artist's career.
+The Ultimate Collection is a box set by the American singer Michael Jackson, released on November 16, 2004, by Epic Records.
+It contains four CDs, one DVD, and a 60-page booklet of photos and text by the American music critic Nelson George summarizing Jackson's career.

+The album sold 57,000 copies in 2004.
+On May 16, 2013, it was certified platinum as a multi-disk package for physical shipments of 200,000 copies in the US.
+The DVD was the first physical release of Live in Bucharest: The Dangerous Tour, broadcast as an HBO concert special in 1992.
+It was released separately on July 25, 2005.